ToF-/SlicesOfFP/Slices.md

 ----
 ### Pattern Matching

-Patterns allow for deconstructing Data
+also allows for deconstructing data

-Two examples:
+two examples:

     isOrdered [a,b]   = a <= b
     isOrdered [a,b,c] = isOrdered [a,b] && isOrdered [b,c]